 A new year's resolution

 So here we go again, another year.
-Learn a bit more, grow a bit older.
-Like last year I slept through New Years Eve.
-Anyway, how can we actually be sure the New Year begins at Midnight daylight saving time?
+Learn a little more, grow a little older, and hopefully wiser.
+Like last year I slept through New Year's Eve.
+Anyway, how can we actually be sure that the New Year begins at Midnight daylight saving time?
 Real solar time would be more appropriate surely.
 Who determined that the day begins at midnight anyway?
 In the Bible the new day always began at sunset.
-A much more civilized time don't you think?
+A much more civilized time to celebrate the arrival of the new year.

 Time, what reality does it possess?
 The older we get the more compact it becomes.
 The days just flit past until in old age we lose even an awareness of what day it is.
-My own theory is that as we get older we pack less into each day, we slow down, and so with less happening in each day the day seems shorter, time goes faster.
-In all probability time only reality exists in the mind of God, for "with the Lord a day is like a thousand years, and a thousand years are like a day".
+My own theory is that as we get older we pack less into each day, we slow down, and so with less happening in each day, the day seems shorter, time goes faster.
+Anyway, time only exists in the mind of God, for "with the Lord a day is like a thousand years, and a thousand years are like a day."
 Time is but a wink within the existence of God, given on loan to a fading Universe.